manonkooning/Thesis_Manon_Kooning/README.md

 ## Repository Structure and File Descriptions

 This repository contains files related to the thesis of Manon Kooning.
-Below is a description of the key files and their purposes:
+Below is a description of the files and their purposes:

 - **Notebooks**
   Contains Google Colab links to the classification tasks (elements & topic using BERT models).